misiektoja/psn_monitor/README.md

 Set `ASCII_LOG_SEPARATORS` to `"Auto"` (default) to use ASCII separator-only lines on Windows, `"On"` to use them on every operating system or `"Off"` to preserve Unicode separators in logs everywhere.
 Terminal separators stay Unicode.
 Log files and all other logged text remain UTF-8.

 Set `TRUNCATE_CHARS` or use the `--truncate` flag to cut each screen line to a maximum width, which stops long game titles from wrapping.
 Use `999` to auto-detect the terminal width.
 The log file always keeps the full line, so the setting is ignored when logging is disabled with `-d`.
+Truncation needs the optional `wcwidth` library to measure display width.
+If it is missing, the tool says so at startup and leaves lines untouched.

 Names that come from PlayStation Network, such as game titles and profile text, can contain terminal control sequences.
 They are removed before the text reaches the screen, the log file, the CSV file or an email, so a crafted name cannot clear your screen or overwrite a line that was already printed.
 Error messages are also checked for your NPSSO code and SMTP password before they are shown or logged.